44RY4N/battleships/case_study.md

 👉 [Play the Battleships Game](https://44ry4n.github.io/battleships/)

 ---

-## 🖼️ Screenshots (Add if you want)

-- 📸 3D Menu
-- 🎯 Player vs Player Mode
-- 🤖 AI Bot in Action
-- 🌌 Camera Transition Effect

----

-> "This wasn't just a coding project — it was design, animation, strategy, and architecture coming together."
+> "This wasn't just a coding project — it was design, animation, strategy, and creativity coming together."
-> – Aaryan Singh
+> – 44RY4N